terrybu/TBVideoSplashScreen/README.md

         return true
     }

 Make sure you implement @objc moviePlayBackDidFinish() as callback method in the same file.
 This is the method that gets fired automatically upon video playback completion.
+Removing observer is just for safety

     @objc
     func moviePlayBackDidFinish() {